 If you’re a bit of a Pyromaniac, I would probably stay away from Wormwood because he takes 25% more damage from fires and burns for slightly longer than the default character.
 If Wormwood is on fire, he can be frozen using an Ice Flingomatic, and this will come in very handy in the Summer.
 Just like other plants, Wormwood has a chance to catch fire in the Summer, so be very careful.

-Think of Wormwood as the Willow of the Summer.
+Think of Wormwood as the Willow of the Summer, making him much more vulnerable even when it comes to Overheating.

 RECOMMENDED CHARACTERS TO PAIR IN DON’T STARVE TOGETHER